agmcarthur/Biochem-3BP3/Lab_4_Ontologies/README.md

 > Figure 3.
 Heat map illustrating changes in gene expression in zebrafish eleutheroembryos following exposure to DMSO (0.1%), tBHQ (10 mM), or TCDD (2 nM).
 Eleutheroembryos at 4-dpf were exposed to each chemical for 6 hours, after which RNA was isolated, cRNA prepared and hybridized against a universal reference cRNA on Agilent 22k zebrafish arrays.
 There were 4 biological replicates, each a pool of 30 eleutheroembryos.
 The probes shown exhibited statistically significant differences among groups and at least 2-fold change (tBHQ vs. DMSO or TCDD vs. DMSO).

-From this GitHub repo you can download an EXCEL sheet corresponding to Figure 3, giving the lists of Agilent microarray probes underlying the Figure [Biochem 3BP3 Lab 4 - Probe List.xls](https://github.com/agmcarthur/Biochem-3BP3/blob/master/Lab_4_Ontologies/Biochem%203BP3%20Lab%204%20-%20Probe%20List.xls).
+From this GitHub repo you can download an EXCEL sheet corresponding to Figure 3, giving the lists of Agilent microarray probes underlying the figure: [Biochem 3BP3 Lab 4 - Probe List.xls](https://github.com/agmcarthur/Biochem-3BP3/blob/master/Lab_4_Ontologies/Biochem%203BP3%20Lab%204%20-%20Probe%20List.xls).
 Microarray probes are used to measure mRNA transcript abundance and each probe measures a different zebrafish gene.
 Looking at the spreadsheet, you can see the quality of annotation of each probe varies.

 **Question #1.
 Which probe(s) measure CYP1A transcript abundance?
 How do TCDD and tBHQ effect CYP1A abundance?**

 > Flash Update - Gene Ontology

-Some of the clusters of probes with correlated transcriptional patterns are quite large, making manual interpretation difficult.
-In this lab, you are going to use the DAVID (Database for Annotation, Visualization and Integrated Discovery) tool to provide an automated interpretation:
+Some of the clusters of probes in Figure 3 with correlated transcriptional patterns are quite large, making manual interpretation difficult.
+In this lab, you are going to use the DAVID tool (Database for Annotation, Visualization and Integrated Discovery) to provide an automated interpretation:

 * Load the following site in your browser: https://david.ncifcrf.gov
 * From the menu, select “Start Analysis”

 Using the list of Agilent probes in the EXCEL sheet, you will compare these lists against the rest of the zebrafish (*Danio rerio*) genome.
-You will receive a demonstration, with the following important notes:
+The demo video provides a demonstration, with the following important notes:

 * Your *gene list* is a list of Agilent microarray probe identifiers from the EXCEL file
 * The identifier you are using is *Agilent_ID*